The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics

 The paper is organized as follows.
 In Sec.~\ref{sec:NRASM}, we introduce the Nonreciprocal Active Spin Model (NRASM), a minimal microscopic model amenable to exact coarse-graining describing two populations of self-propelled active spins with antagonistic alignment interactions.
 We then coarse-grain this model to obtain the fluctuating hydrodynamic equations that we use in the remainder of the paper.
 In Sec.~\ref{sec:phase_diagram}, we sketch the phase diagram of this model using a combination of linear stability analysis and direct numerical simulations of the resulting partial differential equations.
 We distinguish the passive case (no self-propulsion), for which a uniform oscillating phase exists, from the active case, where we instead observe a new ``Chase \& Rest'' phase.
 In Sec.~\ref{sec:fluctuations}, we compare the phenomenology unveiled in Sec.~\ref{sec:phase_diagram} with microscopic agent-based simulations and show that our fluctuating hydrodynamics provides a quantitative description of the NRASM.
 In addition, we detail how the fluctuations in finite systems can be harnessed as a probe to characterize microscopic non-reciprocity from macroscopic time-correlations.
 In Sec.~\ref{sec:bands}, we study the impact of non-reciprocity on flocking bands close to the emergence of collective motion.
 In particular, we quantify how nonreciprocity induces spatial synchronization of flocks and affects the flocking speed.
+Finally, in Sec.~\ref{sec:flying_XY}, we study the genericity of our results in a flying Kuramoto model where particles evolve off-lattice and are endowed with a continuous degree of freedom.
 We conclude by suggesting how our results could provide control over flocks through nonlinear nonreciprocal interactions along with potential experimental platforms.